thiswillbeyourgithub/PersistDict/README.md

 ## Features:
 - **threadsafe**: if several threads try to access the same db it won't be a problem.
 Even if multiple other threads use also another db.
+Thanks to a singleton class.
 And if several python scripts run at the same time and try to access the same db, sqlite3 should make them wait appropriately.
 - **atime and ctime**: each entry includes a creation time and a last access time.
 - **expiration**: won't grow too large because old keys are automatically removed.
 - **cached**: an actual python dict is used to cache the access to the db.